Affenhuahua Dog Breed

 As a crossbreed, the Affenhuahua will inherit physical traits from both parent breeds.
 Not all will inherit the same traits which means some individuals may appear more Affenpinscher while others will look closer to the Chihuahua.
 Typically, the Affenhuahua will have medium length, wavy to curly fur with thick eyebrows, beard and moustache.
 The round eyes will be dark and full of spunk.
 Overall, breeders claim they retain many more of the Affenpinscher characteristics.

-Affenhuahua Coloring
+Affenhuahua Colors

 Affenhuahua Temperament